 Credit cards with EMV chip technology

-Where you once had to “swipe” your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
+Where you once had to swipe your credit card to make an in-person payment, most credit cards today feature EMV chip technology instead of a magnetic strip.
 With EMV technology, the payment terminal reads your card for the unique, encrypted information transmitted by the chip on your card.
-Since the one-time use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.
+Since the single-use encrypted information is different for each transaction, this technology helps to eliminate counterfeit fraud.

 Credit cards with contactless payment

 Contactless payments use the same technology as EMV chip and pin credit cards.
 With a credit card that allows contactless payments, you’ll hold your card above the payment terminal and the terminal will receive an encrypted, one-time use code for the transaction.

 Before the coronavirus pandemic, contactless payments were already on the rise and this trend has only been exacerbated by the pandemic.
 According to the 2020 How We Will Pay Study, 60 percent of consumers—148 million people—would prefer to use contactless payments at the point of sale if given the choice.